 Choose a random username that’s easy to say or read from one to 50 characters.

-If you choose a random password generator that’s not on the list above, make sure the generator’s website is secure.
-SpinXO, for example, is a popular username generator but as of this writing it was not secure.
+If you choose a password generator that’s not on the list above, make sure the generator’s website is secure (look for the lock icon before the URL).

 Check your memory at the door